 We don’t condemn physical violence.
 That is certainly an upgrade over parts of the world where differences continue to be handled via domination and physical attacks.
-To our credit we do consider domestic violence as well as public violence to be criminal offences.
+To our credit, we do consider domestic violence as well as public violence to be criminal offenses.

 We have not progressed to the point though where we treat anger, at home especially, as an aberration.
 Anxiety, yes.
 Depression, yes.
 But anger?
 Oh, ‘everybody does it’ seems to be our American attitude.